lively-cat-lover/lively-cat-lover.github.io/research.md

 My research focuses on dynamical systems of group actions on homogeneous spaces and their applications to number theory.
 Recently I am interested in the following topics:

 - Diophantine approximation on manifolds
-- Rigidity of higher rank Abelian actions on compact manifolds
+- Effective equidistribution of unipotent orbits and applications to number theory

 ### Preprints